SID finding Guide

 Overview

-This guide will teach you how to find the Secret ID of a pre-existing savefile using either [Coming Soon] or one of the guaranteed shinies.
+This guide will teach you how to find the Secret ID of a pre-existing savefile using either your Starter Pokémon or one of the guaranteed shinies you can get.

-Huge shoutouts to happylappy for coming up with the guaranteed shiny method and helping me understand it, so that I could write this guide for you!
+Huge shoutouts to happylappy for coming up with the guaranteed shiny method and helping me understand it, so that I could write this guide for you all!

 Requirements